redbrick/docs-old/docs/services/irc.md

 [here](https://docs.inspircd.org/) for configuration specifics.

 IRC is available at `irc.redbrick.dcu.ie` on port 6697.
-SSL is required for connection we do not support non-SSL.
+SSL is required for connection, we do not support non-SSL.

 When connecting from a redbrick server a user will be automatically logged in.
 If connecting from an external server a user must pass their password on login.